Monday, December 15, 2025

 Needed: listening skills, ability to meditate, and focus, to allow God to dive deep in your heart.

-I also teach three philosophy courses at Monroe County Community College: Introduction to Logic, Introduction to Western Philosophy, and Philosophy of Religion.
+I taught, for seventeen years, three philosophy courses at Monroe County Community College: Introduction to Logic, Introduction to Western Philosophy, and Philosophy of Religion.
 The ability to stay on task is needed to learn philosophy, and to think philosophically.
-A philosopher must have a great capacity to go inward, to ponder, and ruminate.
+A philosopher must have the capacity to go inward, to ponder, to ruminate.

-Deep, lasting, relationships are slow-cookers, too.
+Deep, lasting, relationships are best when slow-cooked, too.
 This includes the God-relationship.
-Knowing God involves more than theoretical knowledge, just as one learns to ride a bike by actually riding it, not by reading books about bike riding.
+Knowing God involves more than theoretical knowledge, just as one learns to ride a bike by actually riding it, by spending much time with it.

 Kierkegaard told us that a pure heart, untainted by distractions, wills one thing.
 To “will one thing” is to focus on, attend to, be captivated by, be still before, one thing.
 What is the benefit of that?
-Nothing less, said Jesus, than the visio dei
+Nothing less, said Jesus, than the visio dei.
+(See here.)

 Blessed are the mono-taskers, for they shall see God.